chriskirchner/Crawlr/README.md

   - Body-parser (parses bodies, e.g. POST requests)
   - Http (server)
   - JSONStream
-  - Socket.IO (used to create persistent connection for uploading links to client real-time, http://socket.io/ )
+  - Socket.IO (used to create persistent connection for uploading links to client real-time)
   - Socket.io-client (used to receive links real-time on client)
   - Python-shell (used to integrate child-processes into nodejs)
 - Bootstrap (used for frontend js, html, and css)